Indications

 Metabolism: Insulin aspart metabolism occurs primarily in hepatic, renal, and adipose tissues.

-Excretion: The clearance of insulin aspart is approximately 1.2 L/h/kg.
-Insulin aspart demonstrates an elimination half-life of approximately 81 minutes.
-Faster-acting insulin aspart has a half-life of roughly 66 minutes.
+Excretion: Insulin aspart's clearance is approximately 1.2 L/h/kg.
+Its elimination half-life is approximately 81 minutes while faster-acting insulin aspart has a half-life of roughly 66 minutes.

 Administration